 Moreover, there will be numerous free-time activities that will provide participants with a chance to enjoy the wide range of attractions that Prague has to offer.

-The application process is starting in these days.
+The application process will continue until June 30, 2018.
 We look forward to receiving your application!